01-edu/public/subjects/stealth-boom/audit/README.md

 ###### Are the mouse settings (mouse sensitivity, invert mouse vertical axis) functioning according to their descriptions?

-###### Does the guards and drones wander around the map?
+###### Do the guards and drones wander around the map?

-###### When a player enters the field of view of a guard does he switches to chase mode, running and shooting towards the player while also taking cover?
+###### When a player enters the field of view of a guard, does he switches to chasing mode, running and shooting towards the player while also taking cover?

 ###### Does the drone light switches between each state?
-Blue for patrolling and red for chase mode (when a player crosses his sight)?
+Blue for patrolling and red for chase mode (when a player crosses its sight)?

-###### Whenever a drone turns to chase mode, do all the guards on the area get alerted and switch to chase mode as well?
+###### Whenever a drone turns to chasing mode, do all the guards in the area get alerted and switch to chasing mode as well?

-###### Does the drone comes back to patrol mode when the player is out of the drone sight?
+###### Does the drone come back to patrol mode when the player is out of the drone sight?

 ###### Is the sight radius of the drones smaller than the guards?